iCrumz earns more revenue per user than any other mass-market Internet platform company, including Google

 Another big reason iCrumz’ CPM rates are so much higher is due to the type of tool that iCrumz is, where iCrumz is the launchpad to begin a new vector of Web activity. iCrumz is just the first step in that vector of activity, which usually includes a great many additional steps (i.e., visits to additional webpages on other, non-iCrumz websites).

 So, for each vector of activity that includes many steps, iCrumz is always just a single step.
 If that vector of activity results in a purchase, then that’s one visit to iCrumz that results in a purchase.
 If that vector of activity does not result in a purchase, then iCrumz’ CPM rate is not diluted by all the additional steps in the vector that doe not result in a sale.

 This is further evidenced by iCrumz astronomically high conversion rate.
 Conversion rate is the measure of what percentage of visits to an e-commerce site result in a purchase and therefor commission for iCrumz.
-The average conversion rate across the world is 2.50%.
-It's the same in the U.S., at 2.50%. iCrumz' is an incredible 30%+.
+The average conversion rate across the world is 2.95% and 3.00%. iCrumz' is an incredible 30%+.
 In other words more than one out of every four times iCrumz is used to visit Amazon, it results in a sale for Amazon and a commission for iCrumz.